FLEX Grow-Your-Own Program

 Discover the right path for you

-The Flexible Licensure Educator Pathways (FLEX) Program, housed at Western Oregon University (WOU), is a GYO program that supports communities, schools, classrooms, and families through place-conscious partnerships that seek to address critical shortages of highly qualified teachers.
-As a 2+2 program, two years (or 90 credits) are earned at a local community college and two years (or 90 credits) are earned at the University.
-Program candidates earn Western Oregon University’s Bachelor of Science Degree in Education and are eligible to earn an Oregon Teaching License.
+The Flexible Licensure Educator Pathways (FLEX) Program, at Western Oregon University, is a GYO program that centers community cultural wealth, local and rural schools, classrooms, and families through place-conscious partnerships that seek to address critical shortages of ethnoracially and linguistically diverse highly qualified licensed educators.
+As a 2+2 program, two years (or 90 credits) are completed at a local community college and two years (or 90 credits) are completed through Western Oregon University.
+Program candidates earn Western Oregon University’s Bachelor of Science Degree in Education and both undergraduate and post baccalaureate candidates are eligible to earn an Oregon Teaching License.

 Program Completers